10 Best Skiing Bibs for Girls

 Making Your Final Choice

 If you want the safest all-around pick, the chest-high bib with the highest rating and largest review base is hard to beat.
 Families with toddlers or preschoolers should lean toward the girls-and-toddlers cut that offers water-resistant protection without excessive weight.
 For aggressive young skiers who tear through knee fabric, the iron-knee reinforcement model provides targeted durability.
 Budget-conscious shoppers can still get a proven insulated bib from the classic line that parents have reordered for years.
 And if your daughter is approaching adult sizes but still needs a kid-specific cut, the extended age-range option keeps her in properly proportioned gear longer.
-Match the bib’s features to your local climate, her activity level, and how many seasons you need the piece to last, and you will end up with dry, happy days on the mountain.
+Match the bib’s features to your local climate, her activity level, and how many seasons you need the piece to last, and you will end up with dry, comfortable days on the mountain.